 FED-STD-595C - Color Standards

 GSA's role in defining color standards for federal agencies dates back to the 1949 legislation that created GSA.
-The file Federal Standard 595, Colors Used in Government Procurement provides a listing of color coordinate data in an Excel file organized by a 5-digit color chip number.
+The Federal Standard 595, Colors Used in Government Procurement [XLS - 298 KB] provides a listing of color coordinated data organized by a 5-digit color chip number.
 (See note below on international standard.)

-A companion narrative document is also available.
-It explains the associated instrumentation, scanning process and sets user expectations regarding repeatability and reproducibility.
+A companion Federal Standard 595 narrative document [Word - 23KB] is also available.
+It explains the associated instrumentation and scanning process, and sets user expectations regarding repeatability and reproducibility.

-Note on standards: CIE L*a*b* (CIELAB) is the most complete color space specified by the International Commission on Illumination (in French the Commission internationale de l'éclairage, hence CIE).
-It describes all the colors visible to the human eye and was created to serve as a device-independent reference model.
+Note on Standards: CIE L*a*b* (CIELAB) is the most complete color space specified by the International Commission on Illumination (in French the Commission internationale de l'éclairage, hence CIE).
+It describes all the colors visible to the human eye, and serves as a device-independent reference model.
+Recommended Gloss levels corresponding to "flat", "semigloss" and "gloss" denote only a representation of the gloss range indicated.
+In all cases, actual gloss value requirements must be as specified by the project manager.

 The shortcut for this page is www.gsa.gov/colorstd.